 The aviation sector made a number of remarkable achievements during the year 2023.
-One of these achievements was the acquisition of first-ever cargo plane, Boeing 767-300 for Air Tanzania Limited (ATCL).
-The plane has improved transport services to Tanzanians especially to exporters and importers of perishable goods, mainly agricultural, fisheries, and livestock products.
+One of these achievements was the acquisition of the first-ever cargo plane, the Boeing 767-300, for Air Tanzania Limited (ATCL)The plane has improved transport services to Tanzanians, especially to exporters and importers of perishable goods, mainly agricultural, fisheries, and livestock products.
 The government plans to procure more cargo and passenger planes in the near future (ATCL, 2023).

-In addition, the government continued with the revitalization of the National Carrier with procurement of the additional five (5) new passenger airplanes to make a total of 16.
-The arrival of these planes will help ATCL to expand the domestic and international travel network and supplement private airlines' services thus stimulate the growth of other economic sectors such as tourism, trade, and agriculture (URT, 2023).
+In addition, the government continued with the revitalization of the National Carrier with the procurement of an additional five (5) new passenger airplanes to make a total of 16.
+The arrival of these planes will help ATCL expand the domestic and international travel network and supplement private airlines' services, thus stimulating the growth of other economic sectors such as tourism, trade, and agriculture (URT, 2023).

-In 2023, there were more than 20 airlines (local and foreign) operating at major airports such as Dar es Salaam Julius Nyerere International Airport (JNIA), Tanzania's largest and busiest airport, Kilimanjaro International Airport (KIA) and the Zanzibar International Airport.
-The following are the list of airlines that operated in Tanzania in 2023: AB Aviation, Air Seychelles, Astral Aviation, EgyptAir, Emirates, Ethiopian Airlines, Etihad Airways, EWA Air, Fly Dubai, Kenya Airways, KLM Royal Dutch Airlines, LAM - Linhas Aéreas de Moçambique, Malawian Airlines, Martinair, Oman Air, Qatar Airways, RwandAir Ltd, South African Airways, Swiss International Air Lines, and Turkish Airlines.
+In 2023, there were more than 20 airlines (local and foreign) operating at major airports such as Dar es Salaam Julius Nyerere International Airport (JNIA), Tanzania's largest and busiest airport, Kilimanjaro International Airport (KIA), and Zanzibar International Airport.
+The following is a list of airlines that operated in Tanzania in 2023: AB Aviation, Air Seychelles, Astral Aviation, EgyptAir, Emirates, Ethiopian Airlines, Ethiad Airways, EWA Air, Fly Dubai, Kenya Airways, KLM Royal Dutch Airlines, LAM-LLinhas Aéreas de Moçambique, Malawian Airlines, Martinair, Oman Air, Qatar Airways, RwandAir Ltd, South African Airways, Swiss International Air Lines, and Turkish Airlines.

-According to the TCAA report, 2023, aircraft movements increased by 53.1% from 157,802 in 2021 to 241,602 in 2022.
-The number of passengers increased to 5,966,590 from 4,212,650 passengers recorded in the previous year, which is an increase of 41.6%.
-Furthermore, cargo handled increased by 19.9% - from 29,376.00 tonnes in

-2021 to 35,234.55 tonnes in 2022.
-The increase in aircraft movements, number of passengers, and cargo handled is due to the Government initiatives of improvement of airports and airlines (TCAA, 2023).
+According to the TCAA report, in 2023, aircraft movements increased by 53.1%, from 157,802 in 2021 to 241,602 in 2022.
+The number of passengers increased to 5,966,590 from 4,212,650 recorded in the previous year, which is an increase of 41.6%.
+Furthermore, cargo handled increased by 19.9%-from 29,376.00 tonnes in 2021 to 35,234.55 tonnes in 2022.
+The increase in aircraft movements, number of passengers, and cargo handled is due to government initiatives to improve airports and airlines (TCAA, 2023).
 The above aviation data are illustrated in the following table and figure: